EugeneBertrand/EugeneBertrand/README.md

-Great — thanks for sharing your resume.
-I’ve updated your GitHub-style “About Me” page draft so it’s fully aligned with your **resume details**:

----

 # 👋 Hi there, I'm Eugene Bertrand!

 I’m a **Data Science student at UC San Diego (GPA 3.9, Dean’s Honor List)** with a passion for building intelligent, adaptive systems that blend **AI, full-stack development, and edge computing**.
 I enjoy taking research ideas and turning them into **production-ready tools** that have real-world impact.